Hama93/A-simple-symfony-e-commerce-website-for-mobiles/README.md

-A simple functional e-commerce for medical products built with symfony2 made for mobile apps mainly
+A simple functional e-commerce website for medical products built with symfony2 made for mobile apps mainly